-Schweitzer ski resort is just over 10 miles north of Sandpoint, a popular tourist town on the large Lake Pend Oreille.
+Schweitzer Mountain Resort is just over 10 miles north of Sandpoint, a popular tourist town on the large Lake Pend Oreille.
 On a good day, there are stunning views of both the town and lake from the ski runs above the resort centre.
 Schweitzer is known for its challenging runs and large ski area split over two bowls: Schweitzer Bowl above the ski resort village and Outback Bowl on the back side with its mixture of intermediate and expert runs.
 The beginners’ area, which drops away from the resort village, actually makes the official vertical total of 2400 feet look somewhat better than it is in real skiing life.

 The resort village does have a limited amount of accommodation, but many visitors prefer to stay in Sandpoint.
 The easiest long-distance access is via the eastern Washington city of Spokane, 40 miles to the west.

 Schweitzer Ski Stats